Trump admin proposes overhaul to U.S. H-1B specialty work visas

 People in the United States on H-1Bs can extend beyond an initial six-year time frame - three years plus a three-year extension - if a green card application has been filed.

-Other work programmes include H-2A visas, which are for temporary agricultural workers, and H-2B visas for seasonal non-agricultural workers.
+Other work programmes include H-2A visas, for temporary agricultural workers, and H-2B visas for seasonal non-agricultural workers.

 Who could be affected by policy changes?